-If you no longer want to receive communications from us that are non-account related or legally required, you may request to opt-out from receiving such marketing communication by emailing us on email@example.com.
+If you no longer want to receive communications from us that are non-account related or legally required, you may request to opt-out from receiving such marketing communication or request the deletion of your personal information relating to your member account by emailing us email@example.com.

-If you believe your privacy has been interfered with and wish to make a complaint, please contact our Compliance Manager.
-The Compliance Manager will investigate your complaint and notify you of the outcome.
+If you believe your privacy has been interfered with and wish to make a complaint, please contact our Compliance Manager at firstname.lastname@example.org.

-If it appears from your complaint that there has been an interference with privacy by a person other than AM, the Compliance Manager may discuss the complaint with that person in an attempt to resolve it.
+If it appears from your complaint that there has been an interference with privacy by a person other than CCH, the Compliance Manager may discuss the complaint with that person in an attempt to resolve it.

 If you are dissatisfied with the outcome of your complaint, or you do not receive a response to your complaint within 30 days, you may make a complaint to the Office of the Australian Information Commissioner (OAIC).
 Complaints to the OAIC must be made in writing.
-Where possible, complaints to the OAIC should be made through the online Privacy Complaint form, available at www.oaic.gov.au/privacy/making-a-privacy-complaint.
+Where possible, complaints to the OAIC should be made through the online Privacy Complaint form, available at www.oaic.gov.au/privacy/privacy-complaints

 For more information on complaints or dispute resolution click here .